-Table 30: DCPS Information Repository Options
+Table 31: DCPS Information Repository Options

-Option Description Default -o file -NOBITS Write the IOR of the DCPSInfo object to the specified file Disable the publication of built-in topics repo.ior Built-in topics are published -a address Listening address for built-in topics (when built-in topics are published).
-Random port -Z Turn on verbose transport logging Minimal transport logging. -r Resurrect from persistent file 1 (true) -Federatio <id></id> Unique identifier for this repository within any federation.
+Option Description Default -o file Write the IOR of the DCPSInfo object to the specified file repo.ior -NOBITS Disable the publication of built-in topics Built-in top- ics are pub- lished -a address Listening address for built-in topics (when built-in topics are published).
+Random port - Z Turn on verbose transport logging Minimal transport logging. -r Resurrect from persistent file 1 (true) -Federatio <id></id> Unique identifier for this repository within any federation.
 This is supplied as a 32 bit decimal numeric value.
 N/A -FederateW <ref></ref> Repository federation reference at which to join a federation.
 This is supplied as a valid CORBA object reference in string form: stringified IOR, file: or corbaloc: reference string.
 N/A -?
 Display the command line usage and exit N/A